rafacr97/JadeSimpleLinearRegression/README.md

 # JadeSimpleLinearRegression
-Creation of Simple Linear Regression using Java language implements Jade.
+Creation a Jade Agent for implementing a Simple Linear Regression by using a Generic Behaviour and Simple Linear Regression model in rafacr97/JavaSimpleLinearRegression